wildabeast/appmaker/readme.md

  css tool.css
 ```

-Once your tool is created, visit http://localhost and create a new site
+Once your tool is created, visit http://localhost and create a new project
 to see it in action.

 The Launch tool should allow you to launch your tool.